H.R. 7296: SAVE America Act

 Did H.R.
 7296 pass?

 No. H.R.
-7296 has not passed.
-It was introduced by Rep. Chip Roy and referred to the House Committee on House Administration, so it has not had a full House or Senate vote.
+7296 was introduced by Rep. Chip Roy (R-TX) on January 30, 2026, and referred to the House Committee on House Administration.
+It has 111 Republican cosponsors and zero Democrats.
+The committee has not scheduled a markup or hearing.

-Yes.
-H.R.
-7296 says nothing in the bill prevents a provisional ballot if the person is later verified as a U.S. citizen.
+Not permanently.
+The bill says nothing in it prevents someone from casting a provisional ballot, and that ballot would count if the voter is later verified as a U.S. citizen.

 Based on H.R.
 7296 bill text